www.orthodoxchristendom.nu

 Orthodox Easter

-its special dishes served only for that feast.
-Easter Sunday is unlike any other day in the year.
-There is no service in the morning, all ordinary customs and habits are brushed aside, and instead of usual greetings, everyone is welcomed with the words “Christ is risen”, and the Easter kiss is exchanged with everybody that one meets.
 Because of the glory bestowed upon human nature by our Lord’s victory over death, Russian Christians do not kneel in church during the period between Easter and Pentecost.
 Easter is the culminating point of the whole Church’s year; all other Sundays are mere stepping-stones leading up to that unique day, and they are all therefore dedicated to the commemoration of the Resurrection.
 In fact, the Russian word for Sunday is “Resurrection”."
-Text from "The Church of the Eastern Christians" by Nicolas Zernov. |

 Picture from the book "Kniga o tserkvi" (The book about church), published by Palomnik Moscow -98.

-day of Resurrection!
+“The day of Resurrection!

 Let us be illuminated, o ye people!”

-of the great feast of faith.
-The entire Earth celebrates and rejoices at the Resurrection of Christ.
-Everyone who comes to Easter service, seeking the Risen Christ after the manner of the myrrhophores, puts on his best festal garments.
-Easter the beautiful… ”Now are all things filled with light”.
+”Now are all things filled with light”.
 The light of the Holy Easter penetrates the darkness of night and that night itself is called 'radiant'.
-The light of candles filling the crowded church, the light of quiet paschal joy illuminating the faces of the congregation, the sunshine of the first Easter morning, the glittering vestments of the clergy in the Easter procession… |
+The light of candles filling the crowded church, the light of quiet paschal joy illuminating the faces of the congregation, the sunshine of the first Easter morning, the glittering vestments of the clergy in the Easter procession…

-death, where is thy sting?
+‘O death, where is thy sting?

 O grave, where is thy victory?’

-is risen,
+Christ is risen,

-and life reigneth!”
+and life reigneth!

 Troparion